Faster Sprouting with Ultrasonics

 Batch and Inline

 Hielscher ultrasonicators can be used for batch and continuous flow-through processing.
 Depending on your process volume and hourly throughput, inline processing might be recommended.
-Whilst batching is more time- and labour-intensive, a continuous inline mixing process is more efficient, faster and requires significantly less labour.
+Whilst batching of large volumes is more time- and labour-intensive, a continuous inline sonication process is more efficient, faster and requires significantly less labour.

 Hielscher Ultrasonics product range covers the full spectrum of ultrasonic processors from compact lab ultrasonicators over bench-top and pilot systems to fully-industrial ultrasonic processors with the capacity to process truckloads per hour.
 The full product range allows us to offer you the most suitable ultrasonic processor for your process capacity and goals.